LADSoft/OrangeC/doc/adl.md

 There are four types of variables.

 * State variables allow examination of assembly state
-* Coding State variables allow inserting some constant value in the output bit stream, usually based on some conditional value
+* Coding State variables allow inserting some constant value in a coding sequence, usually based on some conditional value which is based on a state variable
 * Attribute variables are constants that are selected based on the choice of opcode or register
 * Address-related variables hold things like register values or numbers that are parsed out of the address mode portion of the input stream.